alexanderwolz/android_device_whaleshark_tangorpro/README.md

 6. ```adb synch vendor && adb reboot```
 7. The device should now be fully functional and welcoming you with the Dashboard window.

-Otherwise you can use my script collection [here](https://github.com/alexanderwolz/android-build-tools) for an automated sync and device flash
+See also [this article](https://source.android.com/docs/automotive/start/pixelxl) as a reference for Nexus and Pixel devices.
+Additionally you can use my script collection [here](https://github.com/alexanderwolz/android-build-tools) for an automated sync and device flash.

 ## 🧑‍💻 Known Issues